The author is a hunter with a breadth of knowledge he's eager to share with the world.

 But squirrel hunting is not just for kids.
 It set the foundation of our hunting careers, and it can still be a challenge for even the most seasoned hunter.

 This past squirrel season I found myself in situations that I've never experienced before.
 I quickly found myself searching for other tactics.
 I found that there aren't many web pages for the serious squirrel hunter.
 So I've decided to create this article with almost everything you might need.
 I talk about gear, safety, strategies, recipes, and resources.
-If you have any tips, comments, recipes, or maybe you just think I've left something out, write it in the comments section.
+If you have any tips, comments, recipes, or maybe you just think I've left something out, let me know in the comments.
 I want this article to be written by squirrel hunters for squirrel hunters.

 Let Everyone Know What You Enjoy Hunting the Most